Which Countries Don’t Have Inheritance Tax? Your Guide

 2. UK-Situated Assets: Even non-UK-domiciled individuals are liable for UK IHT on their UK-situated assets (primarily UK property and UK bank accounts).
 Moving yourself abroad while keeping your family home in England achieves very little from an IHT perspective.

 3. Double Taxation Treaties: The UK has IHT double taxation treaties with only a handful of countries (including France, Ireland, Italy, the Netherlands, South Africa, Sweden, and the USA).
-For countries without a treaty, relief from double taxation may be available unilaterally, but it’s not guaranteed and can be complex to navigate.
+For countries without a treaty, relief from double taxation may be available unilaterally, but it’s not expected and can be complex to navigate.

 4. Cross-Border Succession: The EU Succession Regulation (Brussels IV) may apply in some European countries and could determine which country’s law governs the succession of your assets — adding another layer of complexity.